• Login

 Our sixth Self-Help poster has been finalized… “Medications & Medical Equipment“.
 The purpose of this poster is to educate our neighbors “after a disaster” on ways to stay safe and handle their medication and medical equipment needs.
 Designed to print on 8.5″ x 11″ paper but we scaled them up to 18″ x 24″ without losing quality.
 Contact us with questions… Info@SeattleEmergencyHubs.org

-Working to get this translated into Seattle’s top tier languages…
+We’re working to get this newest poster translated into Seattle’s top tier languages…

 Self Help Posters now available in 13 languages